Top HR Metrics to Prioritize This Year

 The Most Important HR Metrics to Track

-In a tight labor market, workforce planning and talent acquisition metrics are crucial for understanding how well your organization attracts and converts top talent.
-Key HR metrics include:
+In a tight labor market, workforce planning metrics are crucial for understanding how well your organization attracts and converts top talent.
+Key metrics include:

 • Time-to-hire: Measures the average number of days to fill a position.
 A long time-to-hire can indicate inefficiencies, misaligned job descriptions, or bottlenecks in your recruiting process.